Alain Côté

 Alain Côté (born May 3, 1957) is a Canadian former professional ice hockey player who played for the Quebec Nordiques in the National Hockey League (NHL) and the World Hockey Association (WHA).

 Playing career

 Côté was drafted by the Montreal Canadiens in the third round (43rd overall) of the 1977 NHL amateur draft and by the Quebec Nordiques in the fifth round (47th overall) of the 1977 WHA Amateur Draft.
+For the expansion draft, Montreal did not leave him protected and Quebec selected him.

 Côté played his entire career for the Quebec Nordiques from 1977–78 to 1988–89.
 In total, he played 106 games in the WHA and 696 games in the NHL.

 Personal life

 His son Jean-Philippe Côté also played in NHL.